Students Rights and Responsibilities Handbook

 Examples of contributions might include:

-- Student publications, e.g, articles
+- Student publications, such as news articles

 Liability